Miraflores District, Lima: History

 Prior to the arrival of the Spanish, Miraflores was one of the locations inhabited by members of the ancient Lima culture, which preceded the Inca Empire.
 The Huaca Pucllana (formerly Hispanicized as Juliana) serves as its only remaining remnant in the district, originally much larger in size.

 Once Spanish rule was established, the area became part of the district of Magdalena Vieja.
-Established as San Miguel de Miraflores, it takes its name from the Miraflores Charterhouse, having become a district on under the presidency of Ramón Castilla and containing a number of estates (Armendáriz, Balconcillo, Barboncito, La Palma, Conde San Isidro, Lince, Limatambo, Santa Cruz and Chacarilla), as well as the lands at Leuro and Ocharán.
+Established as San Miguel de Miraflores, the area was originally an Indian reduction administered by the Mercedarians.
+It became a district on under the presidency of Ramón Castilla and containing a number of estates (Armendáriz, Balconcillo, Barboncito, La Palma, Conde San Isidro, Lince, Limatambo, Santa Cruz and Chacarilla), as well as the lands at Leuro and Ocharán.